lawslefthand/Stm32-F4-Blackpill-Drivers/QMC5883P/README.md

 # QMC5883P I2C Driver for STM32F4XX Blackpill Boards

-A simple, **register-level (LL) I2C driver** for the QMC5883L magnetometer sensor, written for STM32F4 series microcontrollers (like the "Black Pill").
+A simple, **register-level (LL) I2C driver** for the QMC5883L magnetometer sensor, written for STM32F4 series black pill boards.

 This driver **does not use the STM32 HAL**, relying directly on register access for peripheral configuration and I2C communication.